RainbowTabitha/The-Underground-Grotto-Bot/README.md

-Bot Developed by Chuck Larson II
+Bot Co-Developed By Chuck Larson II and Tabitha Hanegan.